adolgert/Glissa.jl/docs/src/overview.md

 5. Construct B-spline values using recursive functions.
 These are old-school.
 Could use Direckx's implementation here. `divided_differences.jl`, `truncated.jl`.

 6. Solve for the coefficients of a B-spline using a matrix of constraint equations.
 This isn't efficient for anything, but it's the definition of a B-spline.
-My derivation. `bsplinepolynomial.jl`.
+My derivation. `bsplineconstraints.jl`.